 Due to our farm also being our family home and residence we do not have regular open business hours.
-Also, due to traveling to events booked mainly on the weekends we are not available to be open when we have off-site events scheduled.
+Also, due to private events booked on the Fridays and Saturdays we are not available to be open when we have private events scheduled.
 We host FREE "Open Farm Fun Day"s as often as possible, at least once a month, to allow visitors to come and enjoy our farm and animals!
 Scroll to bottom of this page to see our calendar of events below or visit our Facebook page.

-Want to schedule a FREE educational field trip?
+Want to schedule a field trip or group visit?

 Want to bring the kids to a working farm where they can see and learn about cows, goats, chickens, pigs and enjoy pony rides!?!
 Are you an adult but still want to hold some baby animals?
 Then come out for a visit.

 We open up our farm FREE to anyone who wants to come and visit with our animals!
 Donations appreciated.
 We are not a perfect farm but we love to share our animals with others!
 It will be just as if it is your own farm, you can walk everywhere and visit with our eclectic menagerie of animals.